s-thom/ourflags.lgbt/content/flags/rainbow-gilbert-baker.md

 ---

-Designed and flown in 1978, the 8-stripe rainbow flag was a new symbol for the queer community; one not borne of darkness, but of light and joy.
+Designed and flown in 1978, the 8-stripe rainbow flag was a new symbol for the gay community; one not borne of darkness, but of light and joy.
 Put together by a team of around 30 volunteers, the design is usually attributed to the late gay rights activist Gilbert Baker.

 ---